SonarSystems/Cocos-Helper/README.md

-# Cocos Helper v1.30.01
+# Cocos Helper v1.40.00

 Cocos Helper is designed to help simplify the process of implementing external frameworks and non existent features into Cocos2d-x and Cocos2d-JS.
 We understand that it is a laborious and painful task to integrate external frameworks into your projects over and over again.
 So we have solved this with the <strong>Helper</strong>.

-External Frameworks Supported in v1.30.01
+External Frameworks Supported
 ------------------------------------------
 * Google Play Services (Android)<br />
 * Facebook (iOS and Android)<br />